gosquared/ruby-client/README.md

 ##Create or Update People profiles

-This method is useful importing existing user profiles into GoSquared people and updating profiles you have already added.
+This method is useful for importing existing user profiles into GoSquared people and updating profiles you have already added.

 It's highly recommended that you also implement the front end [javascript 'identify' method](https://www.gosquared.com/docs/api/javascript-tracking-code/identify-users) on your site.
 This enables us to track a the user's session activity and browser information against their People profile.